gisdarcon/GVI/README.md

 GVI — Work in Progress
 ================

-The `GVI` R package helps researchers compute the Green Visibility Index (GVI) presented by [Labib, Huck and Lindley (2021)](https://doi.org/10.1016/j.scitotenv.2020.143050).
+The `GVI` R package helps researchers compute the Greenness Visibility Index (GVI) presented by [Labib, Huck and Lindley (2021)](https://doi.org/10.1016/j.scitotenv.2020.143050).
 The GVI is calculated using a Digital Surface Model (DSM), Digital Terrain Model